Nume1977/Tank-03/README.md

 Help is needed to be able to patch drivers for this machine, so end users don't need to wait for the manufacturer to build them.

-I have not tested [FrankenDriver](https://github.com/arutar/FrankenDriver), but it might work.
+I have have tested [FrankenDriver](https://github.com/arutar/FrankenDriver), and these drivers seem to work.

 ## <a href="#drivershelp" id="drivershelp">Drivers - Help Us</a>